cbedoy/ApprendeV2/README.md

 If you like to help our project you can do in this line of bitcoin :)

-Coinbase Wallet
+##Coinbase Wallet

 1NHcmiWoyvSvEeeb7epGigkvKLDKFfi8g

-Original idea by:
+##Original idea by:

 - David Angel Gutierrez Duron
-- Carlos Alfredo Cervantes Bedoy (CTO)
+- Carlos Alfredo Cervantes Bedoy

-Develop by:
+##Develop by:

-- Carlos Alfredo Cervantes Bedoy | UI, Backend, Refactory
+- Carlos Alfredo Cervantes Bedoy | UIMobile, WebServices, Backend, Performance

-Refactory & new feactures
+##Refactory & new feactures

 ![alt tag](https://raw.githubusercontent.com/cbedoy/ApprendeV2/develop/shortcuts/exam.png)
 ##Exam View